FFL Bound Books For Acquisition & Dispositions (A&D) Records

 Do I need help to run my FFL?

 The Code of Federal Regulations (sometimes called the white book) is more than two inches thick (your read all of it, right?)
 You can also call the ATF and ask them questions, but our friends at FFLGuard counsel all of their clients with this great, free advice: make sure you get everything in writing.
 What happens if you don’t do something correctly?
 But how do you remember all of those code sections?
-How do you stay up to date with regulations and memos?
+How do you stay up to date with regulations, new rulings, and memos?

-We are a little biased, but we think the easiest way to manage your FFL is to start with firearms compliance software like FastBound.
+We are a little biased, but we think the easiest way to manage your FFL is to start with a firearms compliance software vendor like FastBound.
 The ATF doesn’t verify or validate software–period.
-Since FastBound started in 2010, competitors have popped up and hide behind endorsements or statements like “we’ve never had a problem” or “our customers have passed audits.”
+Since FastBound started in 2010, competitors have popped up and hidden behind endorsements or statements like “we’ve never had a problem” or “our customers have passed audits.”
 That logic is like saying that pointing a muzzle in an unsafe direction is acceptable because you’ve never had a negligent discharge.
 It’s not acceptable for firearms safety, and it’s not acceptable for firearms compliance, especially when FFLs are under more scrutiny than ever.